 ACLS Updates: Coronavirus (COVID-19) Information

-- All Allegany County Library System libraries will be closed until further notice.
+- All Allegany County Library System buildings will be closed to the public until further notice.

 - Outdoor story times are planned for parks throughout the county this summer.
 Learn more here.

 - All library book drops are now OPEN (with the exception of the LaVale Library’s drop)

 - Please remove items from bags and containers before placing in the drop.

 - Items will be quarantined for 4 days after returned from the drop.
 Please expect to see these items appear as checked-out to you for at lease 96 hours after you have placed them in the drop.

 - The library will NOT be accepting donations at this time.

 - Reopening plans have been established by the library and approved by the Library Board of Trustees.